linux-wireless/docs/source/en/users/drivers/ath9k/antennadiversity.rst

 Enable WLAN/BT RX Antenna Diversity
 -----------------------------------

-To enable WLAN RX diversity using the ALT antenna, use the module parameter *bt_ant_diversity*.
+To enable WLAN RX diversity using the ALT antenna, use the module parameter bt_ant_diversity.
 The Bluetooth interface has to be disabled when this feature is enabled in ath9k.
-Also, BTCOEX should be disabled, so the driver must **not** be loaded with *btcoex_enable=1*.
+Also, BTCOEX should be disabled, so the driver must not be loaded with btcoex_enable=1.

 ::

    modprobe ath9k bt_ant_diversity=1

-This can also be turned on/off using the debugfs file *bt_ant_diversity*.
+This can also be turned on/off using the debugfs file bt_ant_diversity.

 ::